 I did not want to spend too much money on anything I bought because the piece of clothing would most likely be destroyed in two years, but it also needed to be durable enough to last those two years.
 I had many durable selections from Eddie Bauer already in my clothing collection, and I found good items at Nordstrom Rack (huge selection online and you can search by skirt length), Kohl’s, JCPenney, Old Navy, and Target.

 Pants are complicated.
 The young-adult females in my training family always wore pants.
-The only pants I had brought with me were my yoga pants (bring yoga pants in all lengths for wearing under skirts or relaxing!) and capris.
+The only pants I had brought with me were my yoga pants (bring yoga pants/leggings in all lengths for wearing under skirts or relaxing!) and capris.
 My Make and other family members would laugh at me when I would show some leg with either the capris or knee-length skirts, but they were not being mean, and I was definitely allowed to wear the pants and knee-length skirts.
-We had many “jeans days” during PST, so it would have been nice to have jeans to wear.
-No guarantees on this continuing though, because my PST was led by an American who was filling in, while PST 2017 will be led by a Swazi who will likely have different views on jeans.
+We had “jeans days” during PST, so it would have been nice to have jeans to wear.

 At my permanent home, my Babe is a member of the traditional council, so my household is more traditional than others.
 Females should not wear pants, but my younger bosisi are allowed to wear short skirts.
 I have worn pants at home when cold or when traveling somewhere, but they are not part of my regular wear and I still have not worn my jeans.
-I did wear shorts on the hottest day yet, topping out at 98.2*, but anytime I went outside, I wrapped a lihiya, or piece of traditional fabric, over my shorts to be better covered up.
+I have worn shorts on hot days, and anytime I go outside, I wrap a lihiya, or piece of traditional fabric, over my shorts to be better covered up or put on a skirt.
 Babe liked that I was wearing a lihiya but I received further questions from Make.
 I revealed to her that I was covering up my shorts and I could not decipher her reaction.

 Additionally, my bosisi are not allowed to wear nail polish, which is something I contemplated bringing and am glad I did not.
 If I ever decide I need to paint my toenails, nail polish is available in Swaziland.